The Presidential Race: Profiling Liam Donohoe (Grassroots) - Honi Soit

 Donohoe treaded carefully around the recent debates of sinophobia on university campuses, telling Honi “it’s a very complex issue” and “I’m not going to pretend I have all the answers.”
 A testament to his maturity, Donohoe acknowledged that the international student concession campaign had elicited little material gains.
 Whilst he noted international students as one of the factors changing student interests in the last decade, he believed conditions had improved, telling Honi “I think it’s easier, I don’t know this for sure, to be an international student now than it has been previously.”

-Having promised deferral of next year’s studies if elected, Donohoe has pledged to be a 5 day a week, 9-5 president, a welcome change from this year and a shame that comes after our tragic departure.
+Having promised deferral of next year’s studies if elected, Donohoe has pledged to be a 5 day a week, 9-5 president, a welcome change from this year and a shame that it comes after our tragic departure.

 View the questions from this year’s quizzes here.